matthost/lifespan/README.md

 Effectiveness is best measured by significant reproducible results in animal trials, since we have limited mechanistic understanding of aging and no lifespan trials in humans.
 An explanation of the anti-aging mechanism, and that this mechanism is also present in humans, is also good - though must be read with skepticism due to our poor mechanistic understanding.
 The Interventions Testing Program (ITP) is the gold standard for reproducible lifespan trials, performing mice lifespan interventions in 3 separate labs and compiling the results.

 Safety is best measured by long term usage in humans.
 Studies in animal models can also be helpful for evaluating safety - if they are living longer, it was safer for that animal to take it than not.
+A practical aspect of safety to keep in mind is also the purity of supplements - the supplement industry is unregulated and has very bad quality in some cases.
+Use a trusted brand with 3rd party lab tests like Nootropics Depot, Thorne, NOW.

 There are 4 supplements / medications that have the most robust evidence of effectiveness and safety: rapamycin, acarbose, glycine and taurine.
 Rapamycin and acarbose demonstrate the strongest effect, while glycine and taurine show small but significant effect.